Kay v Lambeth LBC: Lambeth Council

 The homes were scheduled for demolition or redevelopment.
 The council did not have sufficient funds to redevelop them.
-For more than two decades they made informal arrangements with a housing trust ("the Trust") under which the trust was able to make the properties available for occupation, inter alia: (Note: amongst others (in this case for among other purposes)) by homeless persons to whom the authority owed no existing duty (to rehouse or assist in finding accommodation).
+For more than two decades they made informal arrangements with a housing trust ("the Trust") under which the trust was able to make the properties available for occupation, among others, by homeless persons to whom the authority owed no existing duty (to rehouse or assist in finding accommodation).
 The trust on the face of it granted sub-licences (as opposed to sub-leases) to such people as occupiers.

 The council and the trust made between each other agreements a few years into the arrangements, intended to formalise the terms: the council granted the trust licences of all the properties.

 The 1999 ruling in Bruton v London & Quadrant Housing Trust [2000] UKHL meant that all standard, typical professed "licences" granted by such a trust/entity to individuals as their home such as by the trust - including those granted to the defendant occupiers - were, in law, tenancies (short leases).

 During or after Bruton, the council replaced its licences with leases, but with break clauses permitting termination by either party on written notice.
 The council exercised these by serving notice and the trust did not contest their validity which left the council to seek possession against the occupiers on the ground that, on termination of the leases, they (the defendants) had become trespassers; they were never its tenants, nor its licensees.

-The defendants (now appellants) contended, foremost, that even if they had become trespassers, they could remain by reference to their human rights as the owners had to apply article 8 of the European Convention on Human Rights.
+The defendants (now appellants) contended, foremost, that even if they had become trespassers, they could remain by reference to their human rights as the owners had to apply article 8 (right to respect for private and family life) of the European Convention on Human Rights.
 Their arguments were struck down in the county court and appeals to the Court of Appeal.
-They appealed to the (European) Convention of Human Rights, arguing that there had been a violation of the article as there had been no determination by the court of the proportionality of the interference.
+They appealed on the basis of the Convention, arguing that there had been a violation of Article 8 as there had been no determination by the court of the proportionality of the interference.
 They argued that the approach of the majority who decided the earlier legal decision as to the "width" of "gateway (b)" was incompatible with the article.